ApurvKAwasthi88/apurvTaxProject/README.md

 Please note: There are some defualt implementation that are empty and are created from the extensibility prespective.
 Hecne in some of the packages the coverage is low

+## Integration and Unit Testing
+Intgerationa test cases are writen based on the sample input provided for the problem statement.
+Mockito is used to mock the Item List for Integration test cases Unit test cases are written to Unit test Business classes from tax computation, totatl tax, total price standpoint Test cases with special scenarios e.g Music (additional tax) Medical No Tax are tested.